 - Other actions

-For more information, see See Remediation actions in Microsoft 365 Defender.
+For more information, see Remediation actions in Microsoft Defender XDR.

 Depending on how automated investigation and response capabilities are configured for your organization, remediation actions are taken automatically or only upon approval by your security operations team.
 All actions, whether pending or completed, are listed in the Action center.